aws-samples/jenkins-cloudformation-deployment-example/README.md

 # Build a docker image and push to AWS ECR Repository
 ~ ./build-image.sh "<AWS-ACCOUNT-ID>" "<REPOSITORY-NAME>" "<REGION-NAME>" "<BUILD-FOLDER-NAME>"

-# Replace the Account ID and Region for Jenkins Master
+# Replace the Account ID and Region for Jenkins Manager
 ~ ./build-image.sh "<AWS-ACCOUNT-ID>" "test-jenkins-manager" "<REGION-NAME>" "jenkins-manager"

 # Replace the Account ID and Region for Jenkins Agent